-Metro's high-frequency service means that there will 5.2 Related projects never be a long wait between transferring between services.
+Metro's high-frequency service means that there will never be a long wait between transferring between services.
 Interchange connectivity, combined with high-quality links between rapid and suburban buses will help transform the travel experience and enable access to more places.